mateo-serrano-dev/evo-4x/README.md

-##Evo 4X
+#Evo 4X
-Evo 4X is a minimalistic proof of concept, of tiny pixel art organisms that strive for surviving eating plankton or photosynthetize.
+-Evo 4X is a minimalistic proof of concept, of tiny pixel art organisms that strive for surviving eating plankton or photosynthetize.
-The world is proceduraly generated with a cellular automata algorithm.
+-The world is proceduraly generated with a cellular automata algorithm.

+#Technology:
+- GameMaker v2024.13.1.193
-##Technology: GameMaker v2024.13.1.193, GML
+- GML
 ##State: early prototype, development paused.

 ##Goal
-Survive longer than the computer's IA organisms.
+- Survive longer than the computer's IA organisms.

 #Mechanics